 “If you loved me, you would.”
 Guilt trip to break down your boundaries.

 “They’re only a friend.
 You read too much into everything.”
 No, actually, you don’t.
 Your instinct is telling you something if they have narcissist traits or abuse you, run for the hills and never look back.

 “Why do you have to spoil everything.”You didn’t actually cause a problem, and they probably did something to get a reaction from you.

 “You make everything so difficult” that’s usually when you’ve worked out what they are, and you’re no longer reacting, your only responding, and now they are struggling to get any emotions from you.

 “That’s just like you.”
 When you’ve found your boundaries, and you’re sticking to them.

 “You need a mental evaluation.”
 No, you just need to get away from the narcissist, heal and recover.

 “You’re selfish.”
-Again no you’re not stick to your own boundaries.
+Again no, you’re not sticking to your own boundaries.

-“You’re to hung up on your past relationships.”
-Well if you’ve dated a few narcissists that could be true, either way, your instinct is telling you to run.
+“You’re too hung up on your past relationships.”
+Well, if you’ve dated a few narcissists, that could be true.
+Either way, your instinct is telling you to run.